jediaelsantana31/saucedemo-challenge/README.md

 ## Overview

-This project performs test automation for the SauceDemo application using Selenium WebDriver and Java.
+This project is dedicated to test automation for the SauceDemo application, leveraging Selenium WebDriver and Java technologies.
+The automated tests provide a robust and scalable solution for verifying the functionality and integrity of the SauceDemo application, ensuring a reliable and efficient testing process.

 ## Prerequisites